PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 one of the vernacular (European chub) and two formerly accepted names now classified as synonyms (but still present in the litterature).
 A simple estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
+Some cases can be more difficult to catch; for example, the species *Isoetes minima* is frequently mentionned as *Isœtes minima*, because text processing use the "œ" grapheme to mark the "oe" diphthong.
 When the size of biodiversity datasets increases, and notably when the taxonomic scope of these datasets explodes, including organisms for which "names" are a fuzzier concept (for example, *Influenza A virus (A/Sydney/05/97-like(H3N2))* is a valid name for a common influenza strain, although one that lacks a taxonomic rank), the feasibility of manual curation decreases.